 Getting the Word Out

-Once you have a draft of your release written, run it past fresh eyes (preferably someone who knows when to use “that” and when to use “which” and who is familiar with AP style) and make sure it gets a solid edit.
+Once you have a draft of your release, run it past fresh eyes (preferably someone who knows when to use “that” vs. “which” and who is familiar with AP style) and make sure it gets a solid edit.
 Then it’s time to get it distributed.

 Free and paid distribution services

 There are many free and paid press release distribution services.
 The most popular paid services are PR Newswire and Business Wire.
 Using those services can cost between several hundred and more than $1,000 to distribute a 400-word release, more if you add photos.
 That being said, they have tremendous reach and can get your news into more hands than you could possibly do on your own.
 There are also scads of free press release distribution services that offer limited online distribution of your release.
 Most will offer upgraded distribution for a small fee.
-Here’s a recent ranking of some of those services.
+Just search for “free press release distribution” for options.
+I have yet to encounter one that is all that good, but let me know if you find one.

 If you have a release that is potentially newsworthy, you’ll want to send it directly to those reporters who cover the subject.
-And because there seems to be a publication for every niche interest, there’s probably a reporter who will care about your news.
 Spend some time assembling a list of reporters and their email addresses and send them the release as the text of the email, NOT as an attachment.
 Feel free to follow up to see if they received the release, but don’t be offended if you don’t get a reply.
 Reporters can receive hundreds of news releases each day, so the bar is high to get their attention.
-So you’ll want to make sure you’re sending it to the right reporter AND that your subject line is descriptive and eye-catching (e.g. “Smith Jones law firm lands high-profile litigator” is more likely to be opened than “Announcement from Smith Jones law firm.”)
+Make sure you’re sending it to the right reporter AND that your subject line is descriptive and eye-catching (e.g. “Smith Jones law firm lands high-profile litigator” is more likely to be opened than “Announcement from Smith Jones law firm.”)

 Your firm’s website